Cdarren3/WebScraping-JobMarketAnalysis/README.md

 ## Data Collection

-We picked JobsDB among other recruit portals as it offers the highest number of jobs from Information Technology industry locally
+* We picked JobsDB among other recruit portals as it offers the highest number of jobs from IT industry locally

-following 3 titles:
+* Based on filters available on JobsDB, we collected the following 3 job functions for further study:
-Data Scientist
+ * Data Scientist
-Database administrator (DBA)
+ * Database administrator (DBA)
-Business Analyst/ Product Management
+ * Business Analyst/ Product Management